US travel industry leery of Trump effect

 IBISWorld projected that the number of domestic trips taken by Americans is expected to grow at an annualized rate of 2.3 percent through 2021, half the rate of inbound international visitors over the same period.

-“We’re experiencing a global tourism boom,” MGM’s Murren told Agence France-Presse in an interview.
+“We’re experiencing a global tourism boom,” MGM’s Murren told AFP in an interview.
 “Over the next 20-25 years tourism across borders is going to increase and the US should be a leader there.”

 “The goals of having a stronger border and greater safety and that goal of driving international tourism are not excluding goals,” Murren added.
 “They should work hand in hand.”